 HAF, in partnership with the State of Hawai‘i Department of Labor and Industrial Relations (DLIR) and Ulupono Initiative, has launched the Hele Imua Agriculture Apprentice Pilot Program — a new workforce development initiative designed to strengthen Hawai‘i’s agricultural sector through hands-on learning and paid training opportunities.

-This 12-week pilot program that started on November 1 connects college students, recent graduates or people interested in agriculture careers with three small farms (with five or fewer employees) for on-the-job training.
+A 12-week pilot program that started in December 2025, connects college students, recent graduates or people interested in agriculture careers with small farms (five or less employees) for on-the-job training.
 Interns earn $20 per hour for up to 19.5 hours per week — gaining real-world experience while contributing to Hawai‘i’s local food future.

-Modeled after the State’s Hele Imua Internship Program (Act 251, SLH), this pilot expands opportunities into the private sector, allowing small farms to host interns while HAF manages recruitment, payroll, and administrative responsibilities.
-The pilot program will help DLIR assess and refine the process before the statewide private-sector rollout in 2026.
+Modeled after the State’s Hele Imua Internship Program (Act 251, SLH), the program expands opportunities into the private sector, allowing farms to host interns while HAF manages recruitment, payroll, and administrative responsibilities.
+The pilot will help DLIR assess and refine the process before the statewide private-sector rollout in 2026.

 For more information, contact HAF at info@hawaiiagfoundation.org or call 808-927-9749.